-Prior to any alteration or development of any property that, based on best available data, potentially contains wildlife habitat or upland natural resources, an environmental assessment should shall be completed by an environmental professional that would analyze the impact of the proposed development on the resources.
-For the purposes of this policy, the term "alteration or development" excludes renovation, rehabilitation, or remodeling of any existing structure only when such activity does not include a change in the size of the structure on the land or any clearing of land as an adjunct of construction.
+Prior to development of any property that, based on best available data, potentially contains wildlife habitat or upland natural resources, an environmental assessment should be completed by an environmental professional that would analyze the impact of the proposed development on the resources.
+For the purposes of this policy, the term "development" excludes renovation, rehabilitation, or remodeling of any existing structure only when such activity does not include a change in the size of the structure on the land or any clearing of land as an adjunct of construction.

-Brevard County shall continue to comply with the County-wide scrub-jay Habitat Conservation Plan as approved by the US Fish and Wildlife Service FWS.
+Brevard County shall continue to comply with the County-wide scrub-jay Habitat Conservation Plan as approved by the US Fish and Wildlife Service.

-When deemed necessary by, and in coordination with, FWC and/or FWS, Brevard County shall develop and comply with management plans for other species, as deemed necessary.
+Brevard County shall develop and comply with management plans for other species, as deemed necessary.

-The County shall continue to implement education programs to promote the preservation of crucial habitats related to Species of Greatest Conservation Need, as defined by the FWC State Wildlife Action Plan endangered and threatened species and species of special concern as well as their habitat, with the assistance of the FDEP, the Florida Fish and Wildlife Conservation Commission FWC, and the U.S. Fish and Wildlife Service FWS, and other agencies or groups as appropriate.
+The County shall continue to implement education programs to promote the preservation of endangered and threatened species and species of special concern as well as their habitat, with the assistance of the FDEP, the Florida Fish and Wildlife Conservation

+Commission, and the U.S. Fish and Wildlife Service, and other agencies or groups as appropriate.